Kinky Friedman: Issues and positions

-Friedman supports the full legalization and cultivation of hemp and marijuana, declaring that the end of the prohibition is a health, education funding, prison reduction, border security, and state's rights issue.
+Friedman supported the full legalization and cultivation of hemp and marijuana, declaring that the end of the prohibition is a health, education funding, prison reduction, border security, and state's rights issue.

-On education, he supports higher pay for teachers and working to lower Texas's dropout rate.
-He supports more investment in harnessing Texas's alternative fuel resources such as wind and biodiesel.
-Friedman is opposed to the Trans-Texas Corridor since it relies on toll road construction.
+On education, he supported higher pay for teachers and working to lower Texas's dropout rate.
+He supported more investment in harnessing Texas's alternative fuel resources such as wind and biodiesel.
+Friedman was opposed to the Trans-Texas Corridor since it relies on toll road construction.

-On capital punishment, he previously summed up his position, "I am not anti-death penalty, but I'm damn sure anti-the-wrong-guy-getting-executed."
-More recently, he has clarified his position: "The system is not perfect.
+Friedman supported capital punishment reform.
+He previously summed up his position, "I am not anti-death penalty, but I'm damn sure anti-the-wrong-guy-getting-executed."
+He later clarified his position: "The system is not perfect.
 Until it's perfect, let's do away with the death penalty."

-On illegal immigration, Friedman wants to increase the number of Texas National Guard troops on the border (from the current 1,500 to 10,000), impose $25,000 and $50,000 fines on companies that hire illegal immigrants, and require foreign nationals seeking employment to purchase a foreign taxpayer ID card once they have passed a criminal background check.
+On illegal immigration, Friedman wanted to increase the number of Texas National Guard troops on the border (from the current 1,500 to 10,000), impose $25,000 and $50,000 fines on companies that hire illegal immigrants, and require foreign nationals seeking employment to purchase a foreign taxpayer ID card once they have passed a criminal background check.
 "Texas can no longer wait for our federal government to solve our illegal immigration problem," Friedman said.
 "These are steps that Texas can immediately take to help stem the tide of illegal immigrants penetrating our border."
 Had he been elected, he had promised to meet regularly with Governor Bill Richardson of New Mexico and Governor Janet Napolitano of Arizona to develop a coordinated border state plan to supplement federal efforts to curb illegal immigration.
 Previously, Kinky put forth the "Five Mexican Generals" Plan, to pay Mexican officials to halt immigration on their side of the border.
 Although he originally stated "When I talk about the five Mexican generals, people think I'm joking but I'm dead serious", Friedman later told the Dallas Morning News that the plan, never meant to be carried out, was a joke with an element of seriousness.